Music Building 1105

 - Sonic arts and environmental sensitivities: birds, plants and ecologies

-- (Courses: Sonic arts and environmental creativity (MUS 168) Spring 2021; Environmental Arts + Sciences: Performing Balance (INT 94UR) Spring 2018; Aqua Rising: exploring sonic, visual and movement arts for ecological sensitivity (INT 94VY) Spring 2020).
+Linked courses: Sonic arts and environmental creativity (MUS 168); Environmental Arts + Sciences: Performing Balance (INT 94UR); Aqua Rising: exploring sonic, visual and movement arts for ecological sensitivity (INT 94VY).

 - Performance Studies